Tooth-colored fillings treat cavities discreetly and effectively.

 - Step 1

-We make sure you’re comfortable from the moment you come in, and before starting, we numb the area of the affected tooth.
-Sit back and relax, it’ll be over soon, and you won’t feel any pain.
+We make sure your child is comfortable from the moment they come in.
+Before starting, we numb the affected tooth area so they won’t feel any pain.

 - Step 2